Stocks slide as gold, oil spike on Middle East tensions

 |NASDAQ COMPOSITE INDEX

-Defense names, like Lockheed Martin, Northrop Grumman.
-Raytheon and General Dynamics all gained amid the heightened geopolitical tensions.
+Defense names, like Lockheed Martin, Northrop Grumman, Raytheon and General Dynamics were mixed amid the heightened geopolitical tensions.

 |Ticker